rwblickhan/11ty-rwblickhan.org/quotes.md

 - Anton Chekhov (trans.
 Avraham Yarmolinsky), "Gooseberries"

-> "I have time," the skull replied reflectively.
-"It's really not so good to have time.
+> 'I have time,' the skull replied reflectively.
+'It's really not so good to have time.
 Rush, scramble, desperation, this missed, that left behind, those others too big to fit into such a small space - that's the way life was meant to be.
 You're supposed to be too late for some things.
-Don't worry about it."
+Don't worry about it.'

 - Peter S. Beagle, *The Last Unicorn*, Ch.
 12

-> "When I was alive, I believed - as you do - that time was at least as real and solid as myself, and probably more so.
+> When I was alive, I believed - as you do - that time was at least as real and solid as myself, and probably more so.
 I said 'one o'clock' as though I could see it, and 'Monday' as though I could find it on the map; and I let myself be hurried along from minute to minute, day to day, year to year, as though I were actually moving from one place to another.
 Like everyone else, I lived in a house bricked up with second and minutes, weekend and New Year's Days, and I never went outside until I died, because there was no other door.
-Now I know that I could have walked through the walls."
+Now I know that I could have walked through the walls.

 - Peter S. Beagle, *The Last Unicorn*, Ch.
 12

-> "It all seems a bit unfair, my lord, begging your pardon.
+> 'It all seems a bit unfair, my lord, begging your pardon.
 What could we have done to save the unicorns?
 We were afraid of the Red Bull.
+What could we have done?'
+>
-What could we have done?"
-"One word might have been enough," King Lir replied.
-"You'll never know now."
+> 'One word might have been enough,' King Lir replied.
+'You'll never know now.'

 - Peter S. Beagle, *The Last Unicorn*, Ch.
 14